History of the Labour Party (Ireland): Cluskey succeeds as leader, 1977-1981

-Following the defeat of the coalition in the 1977 general election, Corish resigned as leader and was succeeded in the role by Frank Cluskey.
+Following the defeat of the coalition in the 1977 general election, Corish resigned as leader and was succeeded in the role by Frank Cluskey following a leadership contest with Michael O'Leary.
 O'Leary and Cluskey both stood for the leadership.
 They had been rivals for some time and the contest mirrored divisions within the party going back to the 1940s.
 Cluskey was a member of the Workers' Union of Ireland, and was supported by the two other WUI dáil deputies.
 Six of the eight ITGWU deputies, strongly encouraged by their general secretary, Michael Mullen, supported O'Leary.
-Most traditionalist rural TDs favoured O'Leary despite disagreement with many of his views, while most Dublin TDs backed Cluskey.
+Most traditionalist, rural TDs favoured O'Leary, despite disagreement with many of his views, while most Dublin TDs backed Cluskey.
 In October of the same year, Noel Browne and his allies formed a new party – the Socialist Labour Party.

-A sharp and effective critic of Charles Haughey, on the latter's election as Taoiseach in 1979, Cluskey gave a blistering dáil speech, castigating Haughey's close relationship with wealthy and influential individuals who operated in "a grey area of Irish business and commercial life."
+A sharp and effective critic of Charles Haughey, on the latter's election as Taoiseach in 1979, Cluskey gave a blistering Dáil speech, castigating Haughey's close relationship with wealthy and influential individuals who operated in "a grey area of Irish business and commercial life."
 However, in lacking natural charisma or a studied polish, Cluskey was less successful in dealings with the news media.
 His dour, 'shop steward's exterior' failed to appeal to television audiences or the broad electorate.
 Under Cluskey's leadership, Labour adopted a new policy programme in 1980, which re-affirmed the party's socialist aspirations.
 It advocated for major reforms in healthcare, education, and banking.
 However, the most radical proposals were diluted in the 1981 election manifesto, which mainly concentrated on proposals to address unemployment.
 Cluskey hesitated in forming clear positions on such social issues as contraception and divorce.
 He told lobbyists in favour of constitutional amendment banning abortion that Labour would consider the need for the amendment, but also suggested that a group purporting to be ‘pro-life,’ should in the same way also be advocating for improved facilities for poor and single-parent families.

 In the 1981 general election, Labour dropped under 10% of the national vote for the first time in a quarter century.
 Cluskey lost his seat in this election.
 His distaste for constituency work, which he regarded as part of the patronage system, as well as the contesting of former Labour TD, John O'Connell, as an independent in the same constituency, were the main contributors to his defeat.